Dante-Berth/RP/Dynamic_Treatment_Regime/DTR.md

 ## Modeling Cellular Environments

-In favor of ABM \cite{jalalimanesh2017simulation}
-(Agent-based modeling is among the bottom-up modeling approaches.
-In this process agents interact with environment and each other.
-The overall behavior of the system arises from the collective local behavior of the involved entities [8].
-In agent-based models more detailed description of the organism is required and the population dynamics may eventually be extracted from the dynamic response of each entity [27].
-Agent-based modeling offers a natural description of a system [4].
-For instance, it is more natural to describe how an animal cell migrates in a tissue than to come up with the equations that rule the dynamics of cellular migration.
-Moreover, agent-based modeling is a powerful technique to model biological heterogeneity.
-It is also a very flexible approach to change levels of description and aggregation [4].
-Tumors are dynamic complex systems wherein several entities, events, and conditions interact with each other resulting in growth, invasion, and metastases [31].
-In this regards, agent-based modeling is an effective tool to model complex biological phenomena such as tumor growth and cancer therapy.
-In this research we propose an agent-based model which can predict the response of vascular solid tumor to irradiation.
-As declared before, the agent-based simulation methodology was chosen due to its flexibility for biological modeling and also its power for modeling heterogeneity)
+IAgent-Based Modeling (ABM) is a framework where individual agents operate according to predefined rules, making it particularly suitable for fields like sociology and biology, where entities such as cells can be viewed as agents obeying specific behaviors \cite{jalalimanesh2017simulation}.
+ABM offers a more intuitive way to represent micro-environments compared to traditional methods like Ordinary Differential Equations (ODE) or Partial Differential Equations (PDE), which require more complex mathematical formulations.

+As a bottom-up modeling approach, ABM allows agents to interact with their environment and with each other, resulting in the system's overall behavior emerging from these local interactions.
+In biological contexts, ABM provides a more detailed and natural way to model organisms, with population dynamics emerging from the behavior of individual entities.
+For example, describing the tumor micro-environment  is more intuitive with ABM than attempting to derive equations governing it.
+ABM is particularly useful for modeling biological heterogeneity and offers flexibility in adjusting the levels of detail and aggregation.

+Complex systems like tumors, which involve numerous interacting entities and processes that drive growth, invasion, and metastasis, are well-suited to ABM [31].

 Modeling cancer environment \cite{opasic2020cancersim} or also a agent based model coded where rules are frozen, cannot add new rules to specefic rules \cite{lopez2014estimating} used their own cell based agent model for estimating a radiotherapy dose treatment.
 GPU PhysiCell \cite{stack2022openacc}, a part of PhysiCell code is in the GPU and the times speed up, is an ongoing project designed to migrate portions of its serial CPU code to run on GPUs using OpenACC.
 GPU approaches very promising models, decrease the computionnal time,  that can lead more cells and more nearby to real biological models.
 Agent Based Models on GPU \cite{richmond2023flame} highly development or Gell \cite{du2023gell} which offered more than 150 speed up compared to PHysiCell mutli core \cite{du2023gell}.
 However Gell is less versatile and offers less possibility to build relevant biological models but still a good example of optimized software where performance is primordial.
 While Flame GPU 2 \cite{richmond2023flame}, he is a tradeoff between versatility and rapidity.
-In micro Biology, researchers mainly use PhysiCell due to the versatility and the easiest way to use it, compared to Gell or FLAMEGPU2, PhysiCell offered a no code model creation software called PhysiCell Studio.
+In micro Biology, researchers mainly use PhysiCell due to the versatility and the easiest way to use it, compared to Gell or FLAMEGPU2, specially FLAMEGPU2 is not focused on micro-biology some researchers use the framework to build cell microenvironments \cite{borau2024agent}, the cell microenvironment proposed has essential processes such as cell-cell interaction, extracellular matrix interactions, species diffusion, vascularization, cell migration and cell cycling.

-## Agent Based Model and Reinforcement Learning
-Given an agent based model software ( NetLOGO) & Q-Learning algorithm researchers \cite{jalalimanesh2017simulation} had proposed a new approach, they used Q-Learning to optimize the treatment.
-The reinforcement learning algorithm has the goal to treat the disease without overusing radiotherapy in order to avoid healthy tissue.
+PhysiCell offered a no code model creation software called PhysiCell Studio.

 ## Bibliography
 @article{zeng2022optimizing,